MatthewBlow/ecommerce-app/README.md

 type `npm start` to run the React frontend

 ## Project Status
-Project is: Completed but addtional optimisations will be made for browsers in the future.
+Project is: Completed but addtional optimisations will be made for mobile in the future.

 ## Room for Improvement